ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 ## What is next

-The next part is about generating a session token, storing it encrypted in a proper way in the data.json.
+The next part is about generating a session token (easy) and storing it encrypted in a proper way in the data.json (not easy).

-When that is done, I can use the bitwarden-cli itself and the session I generated from myy code to read data.json.
-At least I think is going to be this way, I only am halfaway throug it :)
+When that is done, I can use the bitwarden-cli itself with the session key I generated from my own code to read the actual data.json.

+At least that's what I think now, I only am halfaway throug it :)

 To the next article!